-- The nominee demonstrates efforts to lead the program, department and/or the college in the alignment of curriculum, assessment, and/or policies to national and state standards resulting in the attainment of national accreditation for the program and/or EPP. - The nominee demonstrates efforts to lead activities at the program, department, or college level that result in the continuous improvement of the program and/or EPP (e.g., assessments, curriculum mapping, master syllabi development). - The nominee demonstrates efforts to lead the development of policies or other documents that result in the continuous improvement of program, department, or college processes (e.g., program handbooks, action plans). - The nominee demonstrates efforts to lead the development or enactment of strategic planning activities at the program, department, or college level.
+- The nominee demonstrates efforts to lead the program, department and/or the college in the alignment of curriculum, assessment, and/or policies to national and state standards resulting in the attainment of national accreditation for the program and/or EPP. - The nominee demonstrates efforts to lead activities at the program, department, or college level that result in the continuous improvement of the program and/or EPP (e.g., key assessments, curriculum mapping, master syllabi development, pilot projects, initiatives aligned with the college strategic plan). - The nominee demonstrates efforts to lead the development of policies or other documents that result in the continuous improvement of program, department, or college processes (e.g., program handbooks, action plans). - The nominee demonstrates efforts to lead the development or enactment of strategic planning activities at the program, department, or college level.

-- CEP faculty member with a notable record of outstanding contributions that have led to continuous program improvement. - Has not been a recipient of the CEP Faculty Continuous Improvement Award within the previous three (3) academic years.
+• CEP faculty member with a notable record of outstanding contributions that have led to continuous program improvement.

+• Has not been a recipient of the CEP Faculty Continuous Improvement Award within the previous three (3) academic years (i.e., 2020-2021, 2021-2022, or 2022-2023).
-- Nominee and nominator contact information,

-- One (1) letter of nomination with an overview of nominee's contributions to excellence in continuous improvement.
+- Nominee and nominator contact information, - One (1) letter of nomination with an overview of nominee's contributions to excellence in continuous improvement as well as a description of recent achievements in continuous improvements in the past 5 years.
 Nomination letter should address the criteria for the continuous improvement award and should not be longer than 2-pages, single-spaced.

-- Nominee's CV.
+The nominator should address all criteria in the evaluation rubric. - Nominee's abbreviated CV with highlighted achievements/activities in continuous improvement in the previous five years.